Edwin Alonzo Boyd: Crimes

 Upon his return from the war, Boyd failed to find adequate permanent employment and turned to crime to provide for his wife and two children.
 On September 9, 1949, Boyd robbed a North York branch of the Bank of Montreal.
 Between September 1949 and October 1951, Boyd pulled at least six bank heists.

-He joined up with another local thief, Howard Gault, and together they carried out several other bold bank robberies.
+He joined up with another local thief, Howard Gault, and together they carried out several daring bank robberies.
 Edwin had a reputation for jumping over counters, moving quickly, and carrying a gun.
 Howard was caught and confessed to the robberies and identified Edwin as his accomplice.
 Edwin and Howard both went to the Don Jail in Toronto.
 While Boyd and his partner were robbing banks, another more violent gang was also doing the same thing.
 Lennie Jackson, a member of that gang, was caught at the same time as Boyd, and they began swapping notes while in jail.
 Soon another experienced bank robber, Willie Jackson (no relation to Lennie), alias The Clown, arrived at the Don Jail awaiting transfer to the Kingston Penitentiary for a seven-year sentence.
 Lennie Jackson had lost a foot in a railway accident and had a wooden foot in which he stored several hacksaw blades.

 The Boyd Gang

-On November 4, 1951, Boyd and the Jacksons hacksawed the bars at the Kingston penitentiary went over the prison wall and escaped.
+On November 4, 1951, Boyd and the Jacksons hacksawed the bars at the Kingston penitentiary, went over the prison wall and escaped.
 They met a friend, Valent Lesso from Cochrane, one of the violent members of Lennie Jackson’s original gang, and the four became a team.
 Lesso was a talented musician who couldn’t find work; he changed his name to Steve Suchan and became a bank robber.
 They soon pulled off a series of robberies, including the biggest one in Toronto history.
 The newspapers dubbed the new group "the Boyd Gang," seeing Boyd himself as the brains behind the operation.
 Willie Jackson was arrested and sent to the Don Jail.
 Boyd went into hiding with his wife Doreen.